Scottville, Illinois

 Scottville is a village in Macoupin County, Illinois, United States.
 The population was 93 at the 2020 census down from 116 in 2010.

 History

 It is believed that a man named Benjamin Stephenson (no relation to Illinois politician Benjamin Stephenson) laid out the town in 1835.
 However it would not be until 1885 that Scottville was incorporated as a village.
-A post office was finally opened in that same year, in the modern era the village has no such post office.
+A post office was finally opened in that same year, since 2012 the village has no such post office.